 When it comes to financial and money related topics, the Bible has a lot to say about greed.

-While many believe greed to be a fundamental part of human nature, the Bible is clear in teaching that we should resist this urge and will prosper without greed.
+While many believe greed to be a fundamental part of human nature, the Bible is clear in teaching that we should resist all kinds of greed and we will prosper without it.

 Bible Verses About Greed